How to Buy Discount Raging Waters Los Angeles Tickets: 5 Cheap Ways

 Do you have to wear a bathing suit at Raging Waters?

 Proper swimwear is required for all rides, attractions, and water-based activities.
-You can change into regular clothes if you want to walk around the park, though.
+However, you can change into regular clothes to walk around the park.

 Do you need water shoes at Raging Waters?

 You don’t have to, but water shoes are highly recommended.
 They’re the only shoes you can wear on attractions, and you won’t have to leave them unattended before getting on a ride.
-Plus, flip-flops can be hazardous around water and wet surfaces.
+Additionally, flip-flops can be hazardous on wet surfaces.

-Also, since the waterslide stairs tend to be scorching hot, water shoes can protect you and the kids’ feet as you climb.
+Additionally, because the waterslide stairs are often extremely hot, water shoes can protect your and your kids’ feet as you climb.

 Is Raging Waters the biggest waterpark?

-No, that title goes to Noah’s Ark waterpark in Lake Dell, Wisconsin, but Raging Waters is still a huge water park — the biggest one in California!
+No, that title goes to Noah’s Ark Waterpark in Lake Dell, Wisconsin, but Raging Waters is still a vast water park — the biggest one in California!

 You’ll need to bring your own towels to Raging Waters.
-If you forget them or just realize you need more, the Beach Shop or Surf and Swim make it easy to buy one.
+If you forget them or realize you need more, the Beach Shop or Surf and Swim can help you buy one.

-More than 250 trained and licensed lifeguards are stationed throughout the park at all times, so you don’t need to worry about safety.
+More than 250 trained and licensed lifeguards are always stationed throughout the park, so you don’t need to worry about safety.

-However, you should still always practice good water safety and supervise your children, especially if they are weak swimmers.
-Never leave any children unattended in the water, even if they can swim.
+However, it is still essential to practice good water safety and supervise your children, especially if they are weak swimmers.
+Never leave children unattended in the water, even if they are good swimmers.

 Is Raging Waters Bigger than Soak City?